 We overcome this complexity by estimating the probability for a collision per star over multiple orbits.
 The probability that a star will {\it not} suffer a collision over the entire evolutionary time step $\Delta t$ is

 Even though $\Delta t/P_{*k}$ is large, $p_{col,*k}$ is typically very small.
-The result, $p_{nocol,*k}(\Delta T)$, is almost always very close to unity, and is readily evaluated.
+The result, $p_{nocol,*k}(\Delta t)$, is almost always very close to unity, and is readily evaluated.

 Equation \ref{eq:Pnocol} includes a nontrivial assumption, which is that each star randomizes the orientation of its orbit over a single period.
 Obviously this assumption is incorrect in Newtonian dynamics, but is more realistic when considering relativistic precession, which is relevant in the inner cusp close to the SMBH, where we attempt to estimate the collision rate.
-A single simulation time step is much longer than an orbital period (and both are much shorter timescale than $T_{GW}$ which evolves the orbit in terms of $(r,r_p)$), so randomization appears to be a crude, but reasonable, assumption.
+A single simulation time step is much longer than an orbital period (and both are much shorter timescales than $T_{GW}$ which evolves the orbit in terms of $(r,r_p)$), so randomization appears to be a crude, but reasonable, assumption.
 We examine this point separately in specific N-body simulations (G.~Yassur and S.~Balberg, in preparation).
 Given the final vector $p_{nocol,*k}(\Delta t)$, we scan at the beginning of each evolutionary time step all the stars with $r_p\leq R_{col}$.
-For each star we draw from a random number $0<p_0<1$, and in the rare cases in which $p_0<1-p_{nocol,*k}(\Delta t)$ the star is identified as having experienced a collision.
-If this happens, the simulation determines the spherical shell where the collision happened, by drawing from the weighted distribution of $exp[-\tau_{*k}(i)]$ (equation \ref{eq:tauki}).
-The partner star is determined by drawing from the weighted distribution of $p_{*k}(i)$ (equation \ref{eq:pstark}) in the determined $i$-th shell.
+For each star we draw from a random number $0<p_0<1$, and in the rare cases in which $p_0<1-p_{nocol,*k}(\Delta t)$ the star is decreed as having experienced a collision.
+If this happens, the simulation determines the spherical shell where the collision happened, by drawing from the weighted distribution of $exp[-\tau_{*k}(i)]$ (Equation \ref{eq:tauki}).
+The partner star is determined by drawing from the weighted distribution of $p_{*k}(i)$ (Equation \ref{eq:pstark}) in the determined $i$th shell.
 The collision is registered, along with its location in terms of the index $i$ of the spherical shell, and the two collided stars are removed from the simulation.
 Again, since we seek a steady state, the removed stars are replaced in a similar fashion to those lost in TDEs and EMRIs, as described in section \ref{subsec:TDE-EMRI-Eject}.